Navigate home logo

 What’s happening?

-To maintain a reliable wastewater service and reduce future leaks and breaks, we are replacing 3.9km of an existing underground wastewater pressure main pipeline under Ulster Road and installing about 300m of new gravity main pipeline along North Road.
+We are nearing the completion of replacing 3.9km of an existing underground wastewater pressure main under Ulster Road and installing about 300m of new gravity main pipeline along North Road.
+This replacement will allow us to maintain a reliable wastewater service and reduce future leaks and breaks.

 The section of pipeline being replaced does not connect to any household services.
 It is a Pressure Main which transports wastewater from outer suburbs on its journey to a Recovery Facility before being 100% re-used on a tree farm.

-Work will be carried out in stages by our authorised contractor DM Civil and will be completed by underground horizontal drilling through small pits in the road.
+Work will be carried out in stages by our authorised contractor DM Civil.
+The pipeline was installed by underground horizontal drilling through small pits in the road.
+DM Civil are now completing reinstatements and final works.
 Please see the section below "When Is This Happening" for further details on lane closures, timings and detours.

 Where will the new pipeline go?